futoin/specs/draft/ftn8_security_concept.md

 Security is common responsibility.
 Every node of the system must be a defense barrier for both attacks and simple misconfiguration.

-Typically, more farther node from actual attacker should have a little higher failure rate limit to avoid a closer node being banned, leading to Denial of Service of specific functionality.
+Typically, more farther node from actual attacker should have a dynamic failure rate limit to avoid a closer node being banned, leading to Denial of Service of specific functionality.